Matthew A. Pons

 Math & Actuarial Science

-Matthew A. Pons teaches a variety of courses in the Department of Mathematics and Actuarial Science.
+Matthew A. Pons teaches a variety of courses in the Department of Mathematics and Actuarial Science and serves as the department chair.
 Matthew was a Project NExT (New Experiences in Teaching) Fellow in 2008-2009.
 In 2011 he received the Clarence F. Dissinger award for outstanding teaching and leadership by a junior faculty member and in 2015 he received the Clarence F. Dissinger award for faculty scholarship.
 He authored the text Real Analysis for the Undergraduate with Springer Science + Business Media in 2014.
-More recently, he coedited the collection Living Proof: Stories of Resilience Along the Mathematical Journey with Allison K. Henrich, Emille D. Lawrence, and David G. Taylor.
-Matthew serves as chair of the Department of Mathematics and Actuarial Science and is co-coordinator of the North Central Mathematics Resource Center.
+More recently, he coedited the collection Living Proof: Stories of Resilience Along the Mathematical Journey, with Allison K. Henrich, Emille D. Lawrence, and David G. Taylor, which was awarded the Euler Book Prize from the Mathematical Association of America in 2022.
+In 2022, Matthew was named the Marie and Bernice Gantzert Professor in the Liberal Arts and Sciences at North Central.
+Matthew currently serves as the deputy editor for MAA FOCUS, the news magazine of the Mathematical Association of America.

 Spectra of composition operators on weighted Bergman spaces, Acta.
 Sci.
 Math.
 (Szeged), 85 (2019), 539-560.